-"Sticks and stones will break my bones, but words will never harm me."
+“Sticks and stones will break my bones, but words will never harm me.”
 This adage, popularized in the mid-1800s and enforced on boomers and late boomers like me, was supposed to help steel you from verbal abuse and bullying.
-Verbal and mental abuse is like death by a 1000 papercuts.
-It changes you, twists you into something you bearly recognize.
+Verbal and mental abuse is like death by one thousand papercuts.
+It changes you, twists you into something you barely recognize.

 Here I am at 5, enjoying a pretty care-free life.
 I didn’t know I was being abused.
 I was innocent and just thought that this was normal.
 My abuse at this age was “knowledge.”
 Knowing things that no little person should know.

 As a youngster, I knew the word “suicide” and that my Mommy tried it twice.
 It makes for some fascinating playground talk until a parent gets wind of it and tells their child to avoid “the weird kid.”
 I had a puppy!
 I loved to play with bugs and snakes and climb trees!
 I wasn’t weird!